bbeckenb/Wealth_and_Budget_App/README.md

 <a name="UpdateUFI"></a>

 #### Updating Financial Institution and Accounts
 For each Financial Institution on the dashboard, there is an 'Update' icon.
-This is for manual refreshing of account balances.
-This will make a call to the back-end to grab all the Plaid account IDs associated with that Financial Institution in the CashView database and get the most up-to-date balance information for these accounts from Plaid.
+This is for manual refreshing of Account balances.
+This will make a call to the back-end to grab all the Plaid Account IDs associated with that Financial Institution in the CashView database and get the most up-to-date balance information for these Accounts from Plaid.
 This data will be sent back to the front-end and the HTML will be updated to reflect the most recent balances.

 *(Top right blue refresh icon)*
 ![Update UFI](static/images/readme/UpdateUFI.png)